6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 It looked like something out of a fairy tale.

 It’s funny, sometimes when you see fantastic pictures of a place you think, “Well, it can’t really look like that.
-It’s probably just some sort of creative photography trick.”
-And I truly thought there was no way Cappadocia could live up to some of the otherworldly images I’d seen.
+It’s probably just some sort of creative photography trick.

 I was wrong.

-As my shuttle from the airport rounded the final bend into Goreme, I was speechless.
-It was like we had driven into a Pixar movie that couldn’t possibly be real.
 I may or may not have gaped openly for the next few minutes until we pulled up to my home for the next three nights, the Divan Cave House.

-Which brings me to the first of the most awe-inspiring things to see and do in Cappadocia…
+This brings me to the first of the most awe-inspiring things to see and do in Cappadocia…

 6 Things You CAN’T MISS in Cappadocia